snbyrnes/ABC-of-ECL/README.md

 - **15+ Query Templates** — Pre-built templates for medicines, clinical findings, and procedures
 - **Live Concept Search** — Search SNOMED CT concepts in real-time
 - **Plain English Descriptions** — Understand what each query does before running it
+- **ECL Query Anatomy** — Interactive breakdown explaining each part of the ECL syntax
+- **Page Guide** — Collapsible guide explaining how to use each section
 - **ECL Generation** — Watch queries build as you configure parameters
 - **Real Results** — Execute against CSIRO Ontoserver FHIR API
 - **Syntax Reference** — Quick reference cards for ECL operators